Nived-O/dynamic-dificulty-adjustment-in-street-fighter/README.md

 <br>
 Doing reinforcement learning and imitation learning.
 <br>
-run menu.py
-game will load
+Run streetpyghter.py and the game will load.